-Interest-bearing obligations of the United States government;

-Money market funds that invest only in United States government securities;

-Repurchase agreements secured by interest-bearing obligations of the United States government; or

-Bank certificates of deposit.
+- interest-bearing obligations of the United States government; - money market funds that invest only in United States government securities; - repurchase agreements secured by interest-bearing obligations of the United States government; or bank certificates of deposit.

-As substantially all of the Underlying Properties are located in mature fields, Enduro does not expect future costs for the Underlying Properties to change significantly as compared to recent historical costs other than changes due to fluctuations in the cost of oilfield services generally.

-The amounts received by Enduro from hedge contract counterparties upon settlement of the hedge contracts reduced the operating expenses related to the Underlying Properties in calculating income from the Net Profits Interest in 2013.
+In prior periods, the amounts received by Enduro from hedge contract counterparties upon settlement of the hedge contracts reduced the operating expenses related to the Underlying Properties in calculating income from the Net Profits Interest in the first and second quarters of 2014 and the year ended December 31, 2013.
 Enduro has not entered into any hedge contracts relating to oil and natural gas volumes expected to be produced after 2013 and the terms of the Conveyance prohibit Enduro from entering into new hedging arrangements burdening the Trust.
-The remaining hedge settlements for 2013 production reduced or will reduce operating expenses related to the Underlying Properties in calculating income from the Net Profits Interest during the first and second quarters of 2014.

-The Trust pays the Trustee an administrative fee of \$200,000 per year.
-The Trust pays the Delaware Trustee a fee of \$2,000 per year.
+The Trust pays the Trustee an administrative fee of \$2,000 per year.
+The Trust pays the Delaware Trustee an annual fee of \$2,000.
 The Trust also incurs, either directly or as a reimbursement to the Trustee, legal, accounting, tax and engineering fees, printing costs and other expenses that are deducted by the Trust before distributions are made to Trust unitholders.
 The Trust also is responsible for paying other expenses incurred as a result of being a publicly traded entity, including costs associated with annual and quarterly reports to Trust unitholders, tax return and Form 1099 preparation and distribution, NYSE listing fees, independent auditor fees and registrar and transfer agent fees.

-The Trust does not have any transactions, arrangements or other relationships with unconsolidated entities or persons that could materially affect the Trust s liquidity or the availability of capital resources.
+The Trust does not have any transactions, arrangements or other relationships with unconsolidated entities or persons that could materially affect the Trust sliquidity or the availability of capital resources.